armelsida/CycleGAN-with-2-binary-masks/README.md

 4- Copy train_roi.py from this repo and paste it inside the main folder

-5- Prepare your dataset and run train_roi.py to launch CycleGAN training with 2 binary masks
+5- Prepare your dataset.
+Your dasatset should also include training folders with binary masks for your input images of generator A and generator B.

+6- run train_roi.py to launch CycleGAN translation only in the region inside your binary masks.